kuvivek/drivingTheoryInGermany/README.md

 363. What is the function of your vehicle’s emergency brake assist? ----IMP
 The emergency brake assist
 ✅ issues warnings about the immediate risk of a rear-end collision
-❌brakes the speed of my vehicle if the event I accidentally overrun the traffic lane boundary
+❌ brakes the speed of my vehicle if the event I accidentally overrun the traffic lane boundary
 ✅ can reduce the risk of injury in the event of an unavoidable collision
 **Comment**:  Many driver assistance systems are designed for road safety, some for comfort.
 Emergency braking can be vital for survival.
 Emergency Brake Assist therefore increases safety by warning of the immediate danger of a rear-end collision and can reduce the risk